-•20.
-SHRI M. BASAVAPUN-NAIAH: Will the Minister of REHABILITATION AND MINORITY AFFAIRS be pleased to state:
+20. SHRI M. BASAVAPUN-Will the NAIAH: Minister of REHABILITATION MINORITY AND Affairs be pleased to state:

-(a) whether Government's attention has been drawn to a report published in the Statesman, Calcutta edition, dated the 24th June, 1959, to the effect that many officials of the Dandakaranya Development Authority are convinced that "re-thinking on practical lines" is needed to ensure the success of the Dandakaranya Project;
+(a) whether Government's attention has been drawn to a report published in the Statesman, Calcutta edition, dated the 24th June, 1959, to the effect that many officials of the Dandakaranya Development Authority | far as the latter part of the question are convinced that "re-thinking practical lines" is needed to ensure the success of the Dandakaranya Project;